-- Age Range: 7-12 on admission
+- Age Range: 6-12 on admission

 - Capacity: 6

-- Gender: Female
+- Gender: Male and Female

-- Length: Medium to Long
+- Length: Medium to long

 - Location: Wiltshire

-We support our children and young people through focusing on stress reduction and support to learn to regulate their stress response and respond more safely to their environment and triggers.
+We support our children through focusing on stress reduction and help them learn to regulate their stress response and respond more safely to their environment and triggers.
 We work with children and young people to support them to overcome:

 - Their inability to form secure attachments.